 International Women's Day - museum

-Last year on International Women's Day the museum had an exhibition called Extraordinary Women which featured some amazing local women such as Violet Markham, Lady Olave Baden Powell, Martha Robinson and Barbara Castle.
+For International Women's Day 2019, the museum had an exhibition called Extraordinary Women which featured some amazing local women such as Violet Markham, Lady Olave Baden Powell, Martha Robinson and Barbara Castle.
 If you didn't get chance to visit this last year you can view it online to learn more about these and other fantastic local women.

 Discover the struggles and successes of the suffragette movement as they fight for voting rights in the early twentieth century in this fantastic video from History's Maid.